-TURF DISLASES AND THEIR CONTROL
+TURE DISEASES AND THEIR CONTROL

+by

-by C. E. Owens, Plant Pathologist
+C. E. Owens, Plant Pathologist

 The turf of lawns and golf greens frequently may show brown or unhealthy areas of varied sizes, many different factors contributing to these troubles.
-Unhealthy turf conditions are classified as non-parasitic disorders, due to such causes as fertilizer burns, smothering by masses of clippings, drouth injury, or tramping of grass while frozen; and parasitic diseases, due to attacks of various fungi which live in the soil and under suitable conditions become parasitic upon the grass.
+Unhealthy turf conditions are classified as non-parasitic disorders, due to such causes as fertilizer burns, smothering by masses of clippings, drouth injury, urine of small animals, or tramping of grass while frozen; and parasitic diseases, due to attacks of various fungi which live in the soil or in humus, and under suitable conditions become parasitic upon the grass.